 3. Interpersonal Effectiveness

-Anxiety can be a social problem, and someone with anxiety may struggle to set boundaries, form friendships, assert their needs, or enjoy interactions with others.
+Individuals with anxiety often struggle to set boundaries, form friendships, assert their needs, or enjoy interactions with others.
 The interpersonal effectiveness module in DBT focuses on understanding triggers and practicing new ways to strengthen connections with others.
 This, in turn, can result in reduced anxiety and improved self-confidence.

 One of the most popular interpersonal effectiveness skills in DBT is D.E.A.R M.A.N, which stands for describe (the situation), express (your feelings), assert (what you want), reinforce (reward the person for respecting your needs/wants), mindful (stay focused on your specific goal or boundary), appear (confident and competent), and negotiate (be open to compromise).